 It’s a soup you can make and enjoy now, or freeze, depending on how many willing yellow onions you can get your hands on, and on whether you can resist eating it all right away.
 With my first bowlful, I didn’t even manage to wait long enough to melt the cheese on top of the recommended toast.
 It just smelled too inviting as-is (or was), and then, suddenly, gone.

 His website is likewise a hit (and has a monthly newsletter I enjoy).

 He leaves his mark on coq au vin and croque-monsieur, cassoulet and lamb tagine, and delicious frites (made in the oven, a nod to the fact that most of us don’t have a deep-fryer in the kitchen the way French households often do).
 And there is dessert, of course; David was for many years a pastry chef.
 To the chocolate-dulce de leche tart, the salted butter caramel chocolate mousse, and coffee crème brulee, I say, help me!
 But there are simpler choices such as madeleine, too.

 And there is the French onion soup—but not with beef stock, as is the tradition.
 David uses chicken stock, specifically homemade.
 (Small example of David humor: On his website FAQ page, he answers the inquiry about, “Finding Canned Chicken Stock in France” with, “You can’t.”)

 I’m a vegetarian, so I skipped the chicken stock that David suggests in his recipe notes below, using vegetable instead (or half water and half vegetable stock if the stock is insistent-flavored).
 And as I said, I skipped the cheese, at least the first time around, as you can see in my monastic photo at the top of the page, compared to the positively elastic, in-action one from David’s book just below.
-Now who can resist this recipe from “My Paris Kitchen“?
+Now seeing his version, who can resist this recipe from “My Paris Kitchen“?